calvus/px-navbar/README.md

 1. `title` - This represents the title of the navbar.
 2. `subtitle` - This represents the sub-title of the navbar.
-3. `theme` - This is the default color theme to apply. (white, dark, primary, alt, chrome)
+3. `theme` - This is the default color theme to apply. (white, dark, primary, chrome, transparent)

 > There are more options available as the documentation page defines.